0xc0d/vessel/README.md

 # vessel
 A tiny educational-purpose project to create containers, written in Go.

 It basically is a tiny version of docker, it uses neither [containerd](https://containerd.io/) nor [runc](https://github.com/opencontainers/runc).
+Only a set of the Linux features.

 ## Features
 Vessel supports: